sullvs/CvzoneGestureQuiz/README.md

 # CvzoneGestureQuiz

-A Computer Vision Quiz app using the cvzone library, where users answer questions through hand gestures.
-This touch-free, interactive quiz makes learning engaging with gesture-based controls powered by computer vision.
+This project is a Computer Vision Quiz application that uses hand gesture recognition to answer questions, built with the `cvzone` library.
+Leveraging hand tracking technology, users can interact with quiz questions by making specific gestures, creating a touch-free and engaging quiz experience.
+This innovative approach makes learning more interactive by combining computer vision and intuitive gesture-based controls.